yeasy/learning_pickleball/12_spin_en.md

 Consider using Spin in the following scenarios:

 * Serve: Use spins to cause the opponent's prediction error on the ball's trajectory;
-* Dink or Drop: Use spins to cause the opponent to hit the ball at a discomfortable position, forcing the return ball too high or too low;
+* Dink or Drop: Use spins to cause the opponent to hit the ball at an uncomfortable position, forcing the return ball too high or too low;
 * Drive or lob: Use topspin to avoid letting the ball go out;
 * Volley: Use spins to cause the opponent to fail to return the ball;
 * ATP: Use side spin to let the ball land into the court from outside.